mahdidev-83/MessengerX/README.md

 ## Installation

 1. **Download the Setup File**:
-   Download the latest version of the setup file from the [Releases](https://github.com/user/repo/releases) page.
+   Download the latest version of the application file from the [Releases](https://github.com/user/repo/releases) page.

-2. **Run the Setup**:
+2. **Run and Open the Application**:
-   Follow the instructions in the installer to install MessengerApp on your Windows machine.
+   Open messengerX v.1.0.0.exe

 3. **Install Dependencies (Optional for Developers)**:
    If you want to run the project from the source code, you'll need to install the following dependencies: